 If you have experienced delays or denials for workers’ compensation in New Jersey, you need a skilled workers comp attorney on your side.
-The New Jersey workers’ compensation lawyers at Lynch Law Firm will work to secure the compensation you deserve.
+The New Jersey workers’ compensation lawyers at Lynch Law Firm, PC will work to secure the compensation you deserve.

 How Long You Must Be Out of Work to File a Claim

 According to New Jersey law, workers must be incapable of working for seven days prior to becoming eligible for temporary disability benefits.
 This timeline includes holidays and weekends, and the seven days do not have to be consecutive.
 Once your claim is approved, benefits will be issued retroactively to the first day you had to miss work due to injury or illness.

 This timeline does not apply to medical benefits or benefits for permanent disability.
 If approved, those benefits are given regardless of how many workdays were missed.

 Time Limits When Filing a Workers’ Compensation Claim

 In New Jersey, a two-year statute of limitations applies for cases involving workers’ compensation.
 Claim petitions must be made within two years from the date when the injury occurred or the last compensation payment – whichever came last.
 Authorized medical care is considered to be a type of compensation payment.